holidayextras/praetorian/README.md

 # Praetorian

 Praetorian is a structured JSON validator.
-Taking JSON data payload and a JSON schema, it's primary usage is to ensure the data meets the required specification of said schema.
+Taking JSON data payload and a JSON schema, its primary usage is to ensure the data meets the required specification of said schema.

 ## Features